Florida law authorizes local governments to impose several types of

 Taxes

-to 3% on the total amount charged for transient rental transactions.
+up to 3% on the total amount charged for transient rental

-The tax proceeds are used to promote and advertise tourism, and to
+transactions.
+The tax proceeds are used to promote and advertise

-centers, and news bureaus.
-Three separate taxes are authorized in
+information centers, and news bureaus.
+Three separate taxes are

-three separate taxing districts, but the combined effect is a
+authorized in three separate taxing districts, but the combined

-countywide tax.
-Currently, only Volusia County is eligible to levy
+effect is a countywide tax.
+Currently, only Volusia County is

-this tax.
-Volusia County administers, collects, and enforces this
+eligible to levy this tax.
+Volusia County administers, collects,

 References: Sections 212.0305(4)(c)-(e) and 212.03055, F.S.